 - Kitchen utensils and appliances that you no longer need or want can be donated to several charitable organizations across the city.
 Thrift stores such as Value Village and Salvation Army will gladly accept these items for you.
 Furniture Bank also accepts many of these items.
 Here is a list of items that we accept.

 - Dishes, glasses/cups, serving items, pots & pans, containers that are in excellent condition (meaning no chips, cracks or previous repairs) can be sold or donated.
 If you believe there is a high monetary value for these items you can contact a consignment store and discuss the potential to sell your items.
-Most consignment stores will take a percentage of sale as their fee.
-Click here read about the best consignment stories in Toronto as outlined by blogTO.
+Most consignment stores will take a percentage of the sale as their fee.
+Click here to read about the best consignment stores in Toronto as outlined by blogTO.